What is AS9100 Work Transfer?

 The movement of the work (products and associated activities) from one manufacturing site to another.

-Work transfer impacts several areas of AS9100c (Click to view flow chart at left) and it is important to consider and mitigate risk when changing an aspect of a manufactured component.
+Work transfer impacts several areas of AS9100D (Click to view flow chart above) and it is important to consider and mitigate risk when changing an aspect of a manufactured component.

 Examples of Work Transfer:

 - Customer (organization) to supplier (Make to Buy)

 - Supplier to customer (organization) (Buy to Make)

 - Change from Supplier A to Supplier B

 The above types are equally applicable to sub tier suppliers.